fkie-cad/squid/README.md

         .load();

     // 2) Run the ASAN pass over the binary to insert redzones
-    //    and interceptors for the heap functions let mut asan_pass = AsanPass::new();
+    //    and interceptors for the heap functions similar to LLVM's
+    //    ASAN.
+    let mut asan_pass = AsanPass::new();
     compiler.run_pass(&mut asan_pass);

-    // 3) AOT compile functions in IR down to native machine code by
+    // 3) AOT compile functions in IR to native machine code by
-    //    translating the IR to C code that we can compile with clang let backend = ClangBackend::builder()
+    //    translating the IR to C code that is then compiled with clang let backend = ClangBackend::builder()
         .stack_size(2 * 1024 * 1024)
         .heap_size(16 * 1024 * 1024)
-        .enable_uninit_stack(true) // MemorySanitizer
+        .enable_uninit_stack(true) // MSAN !
         .build();
     let mut runtime = compiler.compile(backend);

-    // 4) Emulate the binary, forward syscalls and handle interceptors println!("Running...");
+    // 4) Run the binary, forward syscalls and handle interceptors println!("Running...");

     loop {
         match runtime.run() {
             Ok(event) => match event {
                 EVENT_SYSCALL => /* we have to emulate system calls ourselves here... */,
+                EVENT_ASAN => /* ASAN's interceptors have fired */
             },
-            Err(fault) => /* Some kind of fault occured (e.g. segfault) */,
+            Err(fault) => /* Some kind of fault occured, e.g. a segfault */,
         }
     }
 }
 ```

+This gives us support for
+- __ASAN__: Because the `AsanPass` inserts redzones around global variables and registers interceptors
+  that must be handled in `runtime.run()`
+- __MSAN__: Because we tell the backend to mark newly created stackframes as uninitialized with `enable_uninit_stack(true)`.
+  New heap memory returned by `malloc()` is always marked as uninitialized per default.

-And then, we could go even further and write more custom sanitizers to catch a broader range
+And we could go even further and combine even more sanitizers to catch a broader range of vulnerabilities, not just
-of vulnerabilities.
+memory corruptions.

 ## Getting Started
 You can find detailed explanations how to harness `squid` in our [wiki](./wiki).